mrjavadseydi/PrismAlgo/README.md

 ## Supported Harmonic Patterns

-Currently, the application supports the following harmonic patterns:
+The application supports the following harmonic patterns:

 - Gartley
 - Butterfly

-More patterns can be added by implementing additional pattern classes.
+- Bat
+- Crab
+- Shark
+- Cypher

+Each pattern has specific Fibonacci ratio requirements and is detected based on price swing points.

 ## Extending the Application